< Home

 Objectives:

-En bloc resection of the mass was performed in lateral recumbency under general anesthesia.
-Rostrally, 2 blood vessels were connected to the mass and were ligated and transected.
-The resulting tissue defect present after removal of the mass was packed with gauzes and the skin was closed with simple interrupted sutures.
-The gauzes were removed 2 days post-operative.
-Histopathological analysis of the mass was performed.
+En bloc resection of the mass was performed in lateral recumbency under general anaesthesia.
+Rostrally, 2 blood vessels connected to the mass were ligated and transected.
+The resulting tissue defect present after removal of the mass was packed with gauze and the skin was closed with simple interrupted sutures.
+The gauze was removed 2 days post-operatively.
 Histopathology results were consistent with a vascular malformation without convincing malignity.
-Short-term follow-up of 7 months revealed complete healing of the surgical wound and no recurrence of the swelling.
+Short-term follow-up of 7 months revealed complete healing of the surgical site and no recurrence of the swelling.

 Conclusions: